A valvuloplasty is a procedure to repair a heart valve that has a narrowed opening.

 In balloon valvuloplasty, a catheter is inserted in the heart and guided to the narrowed valve.
 The balloon is then inflated, which expands the opening of the valve.

-Valvuloplasty may improve blood flow through your heart and reduce your symptoms.
+Valvuloplasty may improve blood flow through the heart and reduce symptoms.
 However, the valve may narrow again.
 You may need to have another valvuloplasty or other heart procedure, such as valve repair or replacement, in the future.